francelwebdev/francelwebdev/README.md

 # Hi, I'm Francel AMAMOO

-I'm a self-taught full-stack web developer passionate about web and mobile development and also chatbots development.
+I'm a self-taught full-stack web developer passionate about web, mobile and chatbots development.

 I build GraphQL APIs or REST APIs as a back-end for a VueJS front-end application.